- Growing up and going to middle school.

 Indiana Secondary Transition Resource Center

 Middle and high school transition educators rely on the Indiana Secondary Transition Resource Center (INSTRC) for programs, supports, and training.
-The Center on Community Living and Careers maintains the INSTRC website, and works closely with the Indiana Department of Education’s Office of Special Education to provide up-to-date resources to the state’s transition teachers and administrators.
+The Center on Community Living and Careers maintains the INSTRC website to provide up-to-date resources to the state’s transition teachers and administrators.

 Family Employment Awareness Training (FEAT)